 W. Brand Publishing believes in the importance of giving back as much as we believe in the importance of stories.
 We give a percentage of our net profits to non-profits and companies dear to us and to our authors.
 Here are some of the companies we believe in and support.
-We will keep adding more periodically so we can keep paying it forward.

 Human Library Organization

-The Human Library Organization is an international NGO working to build spaces in the community for personal dialogue about issues that are often difficult, challenging, and stigmatizing.
+(from their website) The Human Library Organization is an international NGO working to build spaces in the community for personal dialogue about issues that are often difficult, challenging, and stigmatizing.

 We publish people like open books on a given topic.
 Our readers ask questions and get answers from their “book.”